CTSRD-CHERI/cheri-c-programming/src/limitations/compile-time-type-uncertainty.md

   2. Instructions are therefore used that will preserve the tag on a capability dynamically by virtue of using arithetic instructions normally used only for pointer types.
-     However, this means that CHERI C/C++ are not able to provide dynamic integer-pointer type-confusion prevention, as the types are inherently ambiguous.
+     However, this means that CHERI C/C++ are not able to provide certain types of dynamic integer-pointer type-confusion prevention, as the types are inherently ambiguous.

+     For example, while with non-`intptr_t` integer types, the tag will always be cleared when its arithmetic operations are applied to a pointer, this is not true when `intptr_t` is used for integers.
+     If `intptr_t` is used extensively for integer types (e.g., as the atom type in a language runtime), then the opportunity for dynamic confusion is restored: arithmetic operations intended only to operate on integer values will also operate on pointers preserving the tag.

 It is worth further noting that the C types `long` and `unsigned long` have historically been used for these purposes, although that has been discouraged